mdavids/rfc/content/draft-davids-forsalereg-08.md

 ## General Record Format

-Each '\_for-sale' TXT record **MUST** begin with a version tag, optionally followed by a string containing content that follows a simple "tag=value" syntax.
+Each "\_for-sale" TXT record **MUST** begin with a version tag, optionally followed by a string containing content that follows a simple "tag=value" syntax.

 The formal definition of the record format, using ABNF [@!RFC5234; @!RFC7405], is as follows: